 Disruption of language abilities, such as difficulty finding words to express thoughts, is a common symptom of Alzheimer's disease.

 The small, phase two clinical trial involved only 12 people with mild to moderate forms of Alzheimer's disease, but researchers say the results merit further study in phase three clinical trials.

 New Target for Alzheimer's Disease Treatment

-The results showed improvements in conversational, naming, and comprehension abilities -- and improvements in following spoken commands -- began within
+The results showed improvements in conversational, naming, and comprehension abilities -- and improvements in following spoken commands -- began within minutes after injection.

-development of Alzheimer's disease and other forms of dementia and offer new avenues for treatment using
+Researchers say the findings may also offer new insight behind the development of Alzheimer's disease and other forms of dementia and offer new avenues for treatment using immune-based therapies.

-in the brain.
+For example, researcher Edward Tobinick of the Institute for Neurological Research in Los Angeles and colleagues say elevated levels of TNF-alpha in the brain may interfere with the regulation of neural impulses controlling language in the brain.
 With further study, these effects may be reversible with drugs like etanercept that target TNF-alpha.